AdrianG0954/RAG_model/README.md

 To use the RAG (Retrieval-Augmented Generation) model, you'll need Python and pip installed on your system.
 Follow the instructions below to set up your environment.

+Keep in mind you need Visual Studio's c++ build tools and your own API key for AI use.

 ## Installation

 1. **Install Python**: Ensure you have Python installed.
 You can download it from [python.org](https://www.python.org/).